 3. Financial donations to the campaign support fund:

-4.to spread the word
+4. Hold an event to spread the word

 5. Join the Week of Action against Permitted Development from 8th – 14th October: